Falcon 9 first-stage landing tests: Flight 9

 The second test of controlled-descent hardware and software on the first stage occurred on April 8, 2014, and became the first successful controlled ocean soft touchdown of a liquid-rocket-engine orbital first stage.

-The first stage included landing legs for the first time which were extended to simulate a landing upon touchdown, and the test utilized more powerful gaseous Nitrogen control thrusters to control the aerodynamic-induced rotation that had occurred on the first test flight.
+The first stage included landing legs for the first time which were extended to simulate a landing upon touchdown, and the test used more powerful gaseous Nitrogen control thrusters to control the aerodynamic-induced rotation that had occurred on the first test flight.
 The first stage successfully approached the water surface with no spin and at zero vertical velocity, as designed.

 During the second test, the first stage was traveling at a velocity of 10 Mach at an altitude of 80 km at the time of the high-altitude turn-around maneuver, followed by ignition of three of the nine main engines for the initial deceleration and placement onto its descent trajectory.
 The "first stage executed a good re-entry burn and was able to stabilize itself on the way down. ...
 [The] landing in [the] Atlantic [ocean] was good! ...
 Flight computers continued transmitting [telemetry data] for eight seconds after reaching the water" and stopped only after the first stage went horizontal.

 The major modifications for the second first stage controlled-descent test flight included changes to both the reentry burn and the landing burn as well as adding increased attitude control system (ACS) capabilities.

-SpaceX had projected a low probability of stage recovery following the flight test due to complexity of the test sequence and the large number of steps that would need to be carried out perfectly.
+SpaceX had projected a low probability of stage recovery following the flight test due to complexity of the test sequence and the large number of steps that would need to be performed.
 The company was careful to label the entire flight test as "an experiment".
 In a press conference at the National Press Club on April 25, Elon Musk said that the first stage achieved a soft touchdown on the ocean but due to rough seas, the stage was destroyed.